arhouati/pok-datamining/README.md

 ## API Reference

-This result is a part of reseach work, here is some of our publication : https://link.springer.com/chapter/10.1007%2F978-3-319-30298-0_43 http://ieeexplore.ieee.org/document/7847689/ https://link.springer.com/chapter/10.1007/978-3-319-46568-5_35
+This result is a part of research work, here is some of our publication : https://link.springer.com/chapter/10.1007%2F978-3-319-30298-0_43 http://ieeexplore.ieee.org/document/7847689/ https://link.springer.com/chapter/10.1007/978-3-319-46568-5_35